 Mama died when I was a teenager.
 Our family never talked about how ill she was.
 I guess we were in the denial stage of grief.
 Later, I realized how lonely that must have been for my mother (and was for us).
 We were so busy being strong we never said, “I’m so sad.
 I don’t want to lose you.”

 When I learned my dad had terminal cancer, I prayed it would be different.
 God granted my request.
-On his deathbed, he wept with my sister and I as we spoke of his pending death.
+On his deathbed, he wept with my sister and me as we spoke of his pending death.
 We affirmed our love for each other.
 We talked about our departed loved ones and the reunion waiting for us.
 We laughed through our tears as we anticipated some of the things we hoped to do in heaven.
 Our moment of “weakness” was one of the sweetest of my life.

 In contrast, Teflon Christians who feel no pain receive no comfort.
 The barrier erected to protect insulates from the good so desperately needed.

 I remember one such man.
 While his child suffered in the hospital with leukemia and through grueling tests and treatments, he boasted that his faith made him impervious to pain.
-I thought of the loneliness his denial must have been causing his wife, child and himself.
+I thought of the loneliness his denial must have caused his wife, child and himself.
 I also thought of the inevitable crash awaiting him when his feelings caught up.

 While ski masks and thick clothing are not practical for warm weather yard work, I do wear long sleeves and gloves when working around my roses.
 And I keep an eye out for yellow jackets.
 In the same way, I can’t expose my weaknesses and sorrows to everyone.
 But being honest with God, trusted friends, and myself is much healthier than suffocating under layers of self-protection or other forms of Teflon.